How to Thrive Through School and University: A Guide

 Getting a Tutor When Needed

 Suppose you are in a position where you have identified your strengths and weaknesses; you may well have decided that you would like some extra help or tutoring with certain aspects of your education.
-There are various organisations and resources available for students of varying abilities, from those who need help with the 11 plus exam to those studying at university.
+There are various organisations and resources available for students of varying abilities, from those who need help with the 11 plus exam to those studying at university who need an IB Physics Tutor.

 Naturally, like other aspects of the educational world, these services have transitioned to the online world and offer in-person services.
 11 plus online learning is provided by the likes of Test Teach and can help in tutoring and improving skills required for sitting the 11 plus exam.
 Services such as these can help you thrive in the primary educational environment and beyond, and there is nothing wrong with asking for a bit of help when needed.
 It is what the services are there for, after all.